-Whether you’re in the mood for momos, pelmeni, or just feel like popping seven or more soup dumplings into your mouth, this guide has you covered.
-It has 18 spots you should try right now—or, at least, add to your Seattle dumpling checklist.
-They’re also all open for takeout, delivery, or dine-in.
+Dumplings are like gifts, except you can enjoy them while they’re still wrapped.
+And whether you’re in the mood for momos, pelmeni, or just feel like popping seven or more soup dumplings into your mouth, this guide has you covered.
+It has 17 spots you should try right now—or, at least, add to your Seattle dumpling checklist.

-Fighting over the last gyoza at Maneki is a favorite Seattleite pastime of mine, up there with drinking espresso and convincing out-of-towners that the rain really isn’t that bad.
+Fighting over the last gyoza at Maneki is a favorite Seattleite pastime of ours, up there with drinking espresso and convincing out-of-towners that the rain really isn’t that bad.
 These plump potstickers at the oldest Japanese restaurant in Seattle are absolutely delicious, complete with a pan-seared crust, flavorful pork, homemade dipping sauce, and a sweet cabbage salad.
-Plus, the filling’s so juicy that getting tasty drippings in the sauce mid-dunk might just be the best part about the Maneki gyoza-eating experience.
+Plus, the filling is so juicy that getting tasty drippings in the sauce mid-dunk might just be the best part about the Maneki gyoza-eating experience.

-The prize of best chili oil we’ve had so far in Seattle goes to Chengdu Taste, a Sichuan staple near Los Angeles that recently made its way to the PNW.
+The prize of best chili oil-coated dumplings we’ve had so far in Seattle goes to Chengdu Taste, a Sichuan staple from Los Angeles that recently made its way to the PNW.
 Their slightly-garlicky chili oil is pleasantly slick, gritty with flavorful crushed peppercorns, and seasons each bite of pork wonton flawlessly.

 Szechuan Noodle Bowl

 The long and crunchy potstickers from Szechuan Noodle Bowl are great, especially because this ID spot cuts holes through their takeout containers to let the steam out.
 But if you’re in the mood for a softer dumpling, consider their pork and chive option.
 They’re wonderfully flavorful, juicy, and packed with an ideal amount of spring onion.